 E.g. Thermoplasma, Thermoproteus.

 Several environmental factors act as the main determinants of archaebacteria's growth.
 They thrive in a range of temperatures from hyperthermophiles that live in extremely hot habitats to psychrophiles that dwell in cold. pH is another key aspect of their optimum growth and survival.
-Acidophiles are found in highly acidic habitats while alkaliphiles thrive in totally basic ones.
-Finally, salinity acts as an equally important determinant where halophiles require high salt concentration.
+Acidophiles are found in highly acidic habitats, while alkaliphiles thrive in totally basic ones.
+Finally, salinity acts as an equally important determinant for halophiles, who require high salt concentrations.
 The most striking fact about the growth conditions of archaebacteria is their versatility and adaptability.